Studio

 Katie4

-Katie Wolahan graduated from the Dublin School of Architecture at DIT Bolton Street with a 2.1 honours degree.
-Katie has worked on high-end residential refurbishments of existing houses in South West London with Tigg + Coll Architects based in London, followed by working on a range of high-end residential and commercial projects with ODOS Architects based in Dublin.
+Katie Wolahan is a registered Architect and graduated from the Dublin School of Architecture at DIT Bolton Street with a 2.1 honours degree.
+Prior to joining Lawrence and Long Architects in 2016, Katie worked on high-end residential refurbishment projects in South West London with Tigg + Coll Architects in London, followed by working on a range of high-end residential and commercial projects with ODOS Architects in Dublin.

 Aoife

-Aoife graduated with a first class honours degree from University College Dublin.
-Aoife's fifth year dissertation was awarded best in the School of Architecture and was further nominated for the RIBA's President's Medal.
+Aoife O'Halloran is a registered Architect and a member of the RIAI.
+Aoife graduated with a first-class honours master's degree from University College Dublin.
+Aoife's fifth-year dissertation was awarded best in the School of Architecture and was further nominated for the RIBA's President's Medal.

 Henrietta